Doncaster becomes one of UK’s newest Cities!

-After an incredible bid with support from residents and businesses across the borough and the region, Doncaster was given the honour along with 7 other locations.
+After an incredible bid, with support from residents and businesses across the borough and the region, Doncaster was given the honour along with seven other locations.

 The Platinum Jubilee Civic Honours Competition required applicants to demonstrate how their unique communities and distinct local identity meant they deserved to be awarded city status.
 They were also required to highlight their royal associations and cultural heritage.

 Team Doncaster, which is made up of the main public sector organisations and businesses across the borough, put the city status bid together to showcase the pride in Doncaster, its achievements, its future aspirations and to outline why the borough should be given this accolade.